Will the council pay for live-in care?

+How to pay for live-in care?
 Live-in home care is either paid for with the support of the council or privately funded.
-Most people are expected to make a financial contribution to the care they need when age, illness or injury makes it unsafe to live independently.
+Local authority funding for care in your own home is typically accessed through direct payments or a council funded package.
+People are expected to make a financial contribution to the care they need when age, illness or injury makes it unsafe to live independently.
 However, local authority funding may be available.
 When assessing someone’s eligibility, their care needs, their health and their personal financial status are carefully considered.

 If you’re looking to access council care support to fund live-in care, the first step is to contact social services to request a care assessment.
 They will evaluate your loved one’s care needs.
 Someone from the local authority will carry out an assessment to check whether the individual has needs for care and support.
 If personal care needs are confirmed, they will then assess their financial means and check whether they’re eligible for paid assistance.